 When are the survivors available to speak?

-Survivors are available to speak during the week, between the hours of 9:30 am and 4:00 pm, depending on their schedules.
-Survivors are not available in the early morning hours, in the evening, or on the weekends.
+Survivors are available to speak on weekdays and Sundays, between the hours of 9:30 am and 4:00 pm, depending on their schedules.
+Survivors are not available in the early morning hours, in the evening, or on Saturdays.

 What kind of experiences will the speakers talk about?